JuliaEnergy/PowerDynamics.jl/docs/src/initialization.md

 # Powergrid Initialization

 Initialization of power grid simulations requires a multi-step approach that combines steady-state power flow analysis with dynamic component initialization.
-OpPoDyn.jl provides a structured framework for this process, building on the initialization capabilities of NetworkDynamics.jl.
+PowerDynamics.jl provides a structured framework for this process, building on the initialization capabilities of NetworkDynamics.jl.

 For general background on NetworkDynamics initialization concepts, see the [NetworkDynamics Initialization Guide](@extref Initialization).